mrocklin/blog/_posts/work/2019-02-27-slack-github.md

        was raised there.
 If your concern wasn't raised there then we can easily pick up that thread of conversation on GitHub a year later (this happens all the time in OSS).

+    Even in the same group we often find that people repeat the same conversations.
+If there is an obvious place for that conversation, and you need to scroll through previous comments, then it's far less likely that people will have to repeat themselves.

 3.  **Serve the silent majority** of users who search the web for answers to their questions or bugs.